 - GTE requirements provide a useful way to help identify those applicants who are using the student visa programmed for motives other than gaining a quality education.
 While assessing your application the Australian immigration authority assess your circumstances, your immigration history, if you are less than 18 years old, the intention of your parent, legal guardian or partner, any other relevant matter.

 - With limited exceptions, you must be enrolled in a course of study that is registered on the Commonwealth Register of Instruction and courses for Overseas for Overseas students (CRICOS).
-If you are applying from outside New Zealand, you must include Confirmation of Enrolment for each intended course of study with your visa application.
+If you are applying from outside New Zealand, you must include Confirmation of Enrollment for each intended course of study with your visa application.

 - Financial capacity and English language proficiency: